guardian/grid-cli/README.md

 _See code: [src/commands/image/get.ts](https://github.com/guardian/grid-cli/blob/v0.0.0/src/commands/image/get.ts)_

-## `grid image:upload FILE`
+## `grid image:upload IMAGE`

-Upload an image to Grid
+Upload an image to Grid.
+Can be a local file or a publicly accessible URL

 ```
 USAGE
-  $ grid image:upload FILE
+  $ grid image:upload IMAGE

 ARGUMENTS
-  FILE  Path to file to upload
+  IMAGE  Image to upload.
+If a URL, it must be publicly accessible

 OPTIONS
   -h, --help             show CLI help